robbert-vdh/yabridge/README.md

   Center.
 - **Serum** requires you to disable `d2d1.dll` in `winecfg` and to install `gdiplus` through `winetricks`.
+- Plugins like **FabFilter Pro-Q 3** that can share data between different instances of the same plugin plugins have to be hosted within a single process for that functionality to work.
+See the [plugin groups](#Plugin-groups) section for instructions on how to set this up.

 Aside from that, these are some known caveats: